ultrahorizon/UH-VPN-Docs/source/servers/adding-servers.rst

 It is possible to add servers whilst the uh-vpn-server service is running.
 To do so, one must update the token store in ``/etc/uh-vpn-server``.

-First, an API token for the relevant server must be obtained from the `website`_.
+First, an API token for the relevant server must be obtained from the `website`_ by following the instructions for `obtaining API tokens`_.
 Once this is done, it is necessary to append this token to the token store by following the steps outlined below:

 .. code-block:: bash